TulioHRC/To-Do-Site/README.md

 ## Future Releases (news)

 ### Related erros during tests
-- CSS dark theme loading is slow (first the app reads the light css, and then the site is light for a few time)
 - Login and Register errors isn't doing anything after console.log

 ### Pop ups (v0.7)